About This Material

 Sometimes the town can make you pay back GA.

-- If you apply for SSI, you must sign a form that says your first SSI check can go to repay GA.
+- If you apply for SSI, you must sign a form that says your first SSI check (which may include big back payments of benefits) can go to repay GA.
 The town can go back to when your SSI disability began and keep any money they paid since then.
 If you do not sign the form, you will not be able to get GA.
 Usually it is a good idea to sign the form to get the immediate help that you need.
 Important note: If the town is going to get paid back with your SSI money, you shouldn't have to do workfare.
 If you do work, then they can't take your SSI for the time you "worked off" the bill.
 Call Pine Tree Legal if you think your town has double-dipped by making you work and repay from SSI.

 - If you ever get workers' compensation, the town has an automatic claim, called a lien, on any workers compensation benefit which is more than one week's benefit.
 This means that the town can collect your money for any GA you got, not just the GA you got while you were waiting for your workers compensation check.
 The town cannot keep workers compensation money you are paid because of an accident you had while doing workfare.
 Also, as with SSI, they cannot make you do workfare and make you repay the amount you "worked off."